ghzuo/CVTree/README.md

 You can download docker free and reference https://docs.docker.com/install/ to install it.
 After install docker, basic usages for CVTree are:

-1. Build/download docker image: `docker build -t="xxxxx/cvtree" .`
+1. Build/download docker image: `docker build -t="cvtree" .`
    or `docker pull ghzuo/cvtree`.
 In this step, a image with cvtree programs will obtained.
-A small docker image, named "ghzuo/cvtree-lite" and have the size only 100M, can also obtained from docker hub.
-It contains only the binary cvtree tools.
+After build image, you can delete the cache layers for build.
+And you can set your image name by option "-t".
 2. Start container from image:
-   `docker run --rm -it -v $PWD/example:/root/data xxxxx/cpplearn` In this step, you will enter the cvtree container, and the "example" folder of this project will be find in the "data" folder.
-Enter the data folder, and run `cvtree -G faa`.
+   `docker run --rm -it -v $PWD/example:/root/data cvtree` In this step, you will enter the cvtree container, and the "example" folder of this project will be find in the "data" folder.
+Change path to the data folder, and run `cvtree -G faa`.
 You will get the result for eight genomes in the "list" file.
 You can change the path "$PWD/example" to your own data directory.
 3. Exit and stop container: `exit` in docker terminal.